 Outside medicine my family comes first.
-Together with my wife Sabine, seeing our daughter Zoé growing and learning is a tremendous luck.
-Beside this we have currently a huge project.
-We are rebuilding an old farm house from the 15th century.
+Together with my wife Sabine, seeing our daughter Zoé growing and learning is tremendous luck.
+Besides this, we have currently a huge project.
+We are rebuilding an old farmhouse from the 15th century.
 We had to learn also that this is not all fun.
-Besides this we like to go hiking on the Alps which are really near to us.
+Besides this, we like to go hiking on the Alps which are really near to us.
 Since childhood I love skiing and I used to jog on a regular basis.
 I hope that this will be possible again in the future.
 In addition, travelling is always fun.
 We go long-distance, but we also love driving around with our camper van and staying wherever we feel like stopping.

 Professor of Radiology, Department of Diagnostic and Interventional Radiology, Klinikum Rosenheim, Rosenheim, Germany

 1972–1985 Gymnasium Am Barkhof in Bremen, “Allgemeine Hochschulreife” (A-level) 13.06.1985 St Bede’s College, Upper Dicker, Sussex, UK (Jan–Mar 1985)

 1986–1993 Medicine at the University of the Saarland in Homburg/Saar (1986–88) and the Free University Berlin (1988–1993), Germany.
 Practical training at the University of Maryland, USA, Department of Pediatrics-Cardiology (Jul–Sep 1990), and the University of Sydney, Australia, The Children’s Hospital (Oct 1992–Jan 1993)

 1993–1994 Internal Medicine at the University of Tuebingen, Germany (Gastroenterology, Prof Dr med G Gregor),

 1995 Approbation date (4th January)